-If implemented, this SAR will prevent non-federally qualified users from fishing for Chinook salmon in federal waters of the Kuskokwim River.
-This includes preventing subsistence users from outside the area from "taking" fish-they cannot pursue, trap, net, capture, collect, or kill fish.
-Only users prioritized under the ANILCA Section 804 analysis will be allowed to take fish in the subsistence fishery in federal public waters.
+If implemented, any of the proposed special actions will prevent non-federally qualified users from fishing for Chinook salmon in those specified reaches of the Kuskokwim River.
+This includes preventing subsistence users from outside the area as well as relatives of Kuskokwim Area residents who do not currently live in the Kuskokwim Area from "taking" fish; they cannot pursue, trap, net, capture, collect, or kill fish.
+Only users prioritized under the ANILCA Section 804 analysis will be allowed to take fish in the subsistence fishery.